d-hain/aoc_cargo-generate_template/README.md

-# aoc_cargo-generate_template
+# Template for Advent of Code in Rust using cargo-generate

-Template for a Rust Advent of Code Project using cargo-generate
+# TODO